 - The map at 3:00 is an excellent visual to show the geographical limits of polio today.
 However, not everyone is a geography buff.
 It would have been helpful to name the countries (Nigeria and Chad in northern Africa; Angola, the Republic of Congo, Uganda and the Democratic Republic of the Congo in central Africa; and Afghanistan, Pakistan and India in Asia).
 It would have also been helpful to explain what the yellow dots mean (areas of outbreak).
-As speakers we need to remember that things which seem obvious to us (because of how close we are to the subject) will not always be obvious to our audiences.
+Speakers need to remember that things which seem obvious to them (because of how well they know the subject) will not always be obvious to the audience.

 - 3:25 – “Almost just isn’t good enough with a disease like polio.”
 This is a great line and one of the key takeaways of the talk.

 - The image at 4:00 that shows the spread of polio via infected people traveling is dramatic.
 Bruce names Russia as a country where polio once again surfaced.
-Again, it would have been good to name the other countries to help people who might not recognize them just from the map.
+Again, it would have been good to name the other countries to help people who might not recognize them.

 - 4:30 – “Polio is still a devastating, explosive disease; it’s just happening in a different part of the world.”
 Another memorable line.